 Ultimately the failure to prevent the Rwandan genocide was a political failure.
 Those with power failed to protect the powerless.
 The world still lacks the international institutions and the political will to stop genocide.
-To address this fundamental problem, as I suggested at a conference on genocide held in London in October 2000,57a global movement is needed in the twenty-first century like the anti-slavery movement of the nineteenth century.
-To launch that movement is the purpose of Genocide Watch and The International Campaign to End Genocide.58
+To address this fundamental problem, as I suggested at a conference on genocide held in London in October 2000, a global movement is needed in the twenty-first century like the anti-slavery movement of the nineteenth century.
+To launch that movement is the purpose of Genocide Watch, The International Campaign to End Genocide, and the Interfaith Anti-Genocide Alliance.